AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 📌 Item 6: Explicitly disallow the use of compiler-generated functions you do not want

-- To disallow functionality automatically provided by compilers, declare the corresponding member functions private and give no implementations.
-  Using a base class like `Uncopyable` is one way to do this.

 **OUTDATED**.
 Refer to _Effective Modern C++_ Item 11.